mohammadjuryMENA/Multi-Agent-RAG-System-for-Government-Regulation-Search---AiXplain/README.md

   - Document parser and vector indexer for fast semantic search.
   - Handlers for ingesting and querying uploaded documents.
 - **External APIs:**
-  - Federal Register and CourtListener APIs are integrated via Adapter-pattern handlers.
-Set API tokens in your environment.
+  - Federal Register and Harvard Caselaw Access Project (CAP) APIs are integrated via Adapter-pattern handlers.
+Set API tokens in your environment. **CAP_API_KEY is required.**
 - **Adding New Tools/Agents:**
   - Implement a new handler class (see `handlers/`), register it in the main app or facade, and add to the CLI or UI.